-These books are available from Amazon at the following link:
+These books are available from Amazon and Top Music Marketplace

-and sight reading and many more.
+practicing, and sight reading and many more.
 In addition, creative analogies of these concepts are interspersed throughout.
-Having been tested over many years of teaching, piano teachers using these principles will find their students becoming fluent readers and musically
+Having been tested over many years of teaching, piano teachers using these principles will find their students becoming fluent readers

 Instant Organization for Your Piano Studio

 25+ Reproducible Forms Forms for all aspects of piano teaching are included with rights to reproduce year after year.
 Create a Teacher Notebook

 that helps you keep up with recital plans, tuition payments, tax records, etc. as well as sections for each student with new student information, semester plan sheets and evaluations.
 Business forms for billing and purchasing music are also included as well

 as sample Studio Guidelines, Enrollment Agreement, and a number of Studio Ideas.

 Folk Tunes in All the Keys with Harmonization, Transposition & Improvisation

 Folk Tunes in All the Keys provides a delightful